-Manitoba imposes a two per cent tax on life, health and disability insurance premiums and three per cent on other types of insurance contracts.
-Life insurers-and consequently insured Manitobans-paid \$33 million in premium taxes in 2019.
-The premium tax is outdated-it predates corporate income taxes and imposes a supplemental tax burden more than twice the \$13 million in corporate income taxes levied on life and health insurance companies in Manitoba in 2019.
+New Brunswick imposes a two per cent tax on life, health and disability insurance premiums.
+Life insurers - and consequently insured New Brunswick residents - paid \$22 million in premium taxes in 2019.
+The premium tax is outdated - it predates corporate income taxes, and imposes a supplemental tax burden almost twice the \$13 million in corporate income taxes levied on life and health insurance companies in New Brunswick in 2019.